pieroproietti/penguins-eggs/sourceforge/files/packages-deb/testing/README.md

 Pleas don't use this package for installations, they have just the pourpouse to be TESTED and can be extremally BUGGED!!!

+# Marius

+This is eggs-9.1.29 tested against your machine.

+To install just download it, and install with **dpkg -i eggs_9.1.29_amd64.deb++.

 # Jon

 waydroid init it's a long question here... about 700 KB download, there is a way to specific a path to download the lineageimage?